ldkngan/PowerBI_Market_Expansion_Strategy_For_A_Retail_Company/README.md

 #### Key Insights
 - Art, Storage, Binders are high-order, low-profit categories.
 It is suggested to position these items as entry products to attract customers, then bundle with higher-margin products (cross-sell & bundling) and use these products in promotional campaigns or loyalty initiatives to drive customer retention and upsell to profit-driving categories (marketing & loyalty programs).
-- Copiers, Phones are high-profit categories.
+- Phones and Copiers have high profit contribution with healthy demand levels, making them suitable as strategic products.
 Prioritize growth in high-potential regions (e.g. Canada) to capture both new demand and superior margins.

 ---